New recipes and updates

 1. Season the chops with salt and pepper on both sides, set aside.

 4. Turn them over and carefully pile the topping on the cooked side of each chop.
-Press them down a little with the back of a spoon.
+Press it down with the back of a spoon.

-5. Cook the chops for 2 minutes longer and transfer them onto a warm place.
+5. Cook the chops for 2 minutes longer and transfer them onto a warm plate.
 Keep warm and let them rest for 6-10 minutes before serving.

 NEW recipe finder